 My career can be best described as varied, multilayered and polymorphic ∆.
 It has taken me from marketing and publishing to executive leadership, strategy and innovation consultancy, digital transformation, organisational design, leadership development, and many things in between and beyond.
 Nicely wrapped together by an implacable curiosity, often expressed in that single question: Why is it like that and not some other way?
 This simple question has been the catalyst for profound and meaningful change and renewal for the many organisations, leadership teams and executives I am, and have been, fortunate to work with.

 A detailed curriculum vitae is available on request.

 “My curiosity is fluid and meandering from developmental psychology, cognitive science and social anthropology to philosophy, architecture and art.
 I am also a practising Stoic and express all these things and their connections through my work as an executive coach, thinking partner and facilitator of wayfinding conversations.”

 ∆ Varied, multilayered and polymorphic is a translation of ‘Varius Multiplex Multiformis,’ the title of the second chapter of Memoirs of Hadrian, a novel by the Belgian novelist and essayist Marguerite Yourcenar about the life and death of the Roman Emperor Hadrian (76–138 AD).

 I live in the Netherlands but work across Europe.
 So regardless of where you are, if you want to know more about my work or explore working together, let’s start a conversation.
-We could go for a walk or visit a museum if distance allows.
-But there is always time for an unhurried (online) conversation.
+If distance allows, we can go for a walk or visit a museum.
+But there is always time for an unhurried conversation.